 More about the artist – Biography for Sherry Harradence

-Sherry displays a natural talent in the Arts that has been evolving since early childhood.
-She doodled all over everything in the house and would sometimes be in trouble because of it.
-Her parents encouraged her to follow her dreams and were very supportive.
+Sherry displays a natural artistic talent that has been evolving since early childhood, when she doodled all over everything in the house and would sometimes be in trouble because of her boundless creativity.
+Once she worked on approved surfaces her parents encouraged her to follow her dreams and were very supportive.

 While Sherry has had formal training as an artist, her style is fresh and expressive.
 Her Mixed Media, Watercolours, Monoprints and Pastel paintings have been published online and in creative arts magazines as well as displayed in Private and Corporate Collections in Canada and the USA.
 A busy CIBC Mobile Mortgage Advisor as well as an Artist and Art teacher, Sherry enjoys helping others find their unique artistic expression.

 A proud Canadian, Sherry was born in Pembroke, Ontario but also lived in the Western provinces of British Columbia and Alberta as she was growing up.
 Her family moved around the country because her father served in the Canadian Armed Forces.
 As an adult Sherry moved to the US in 1993 to pursue a publicly traded, manufacturing business venture.
 She now divides her time between Arizona and Canada and feels she has the best of two countries to call home.

 Sherry’s art and business studies include Okanagan College, Caribou College, Southern Alberta Institute of Technology (SAIT), Career College, Yavapai College, Mesa Community College, and participating numerous workshops in various mediums around North America.

 Most recently she has had work displayed at On The Edge Gallery, Xanadu Gallery in Scottsdale, AZ as well as other galleries, coffee shops, furniture / design stores, online Web Sites Houzz and published Art Books/magazines.